-The College expects that staff at all levels will observe the College's code of conduct contained in the detailed finance procedures.
+The College expects that staff at all levels will observe the College's Professional Standards Guidelines.
 This reflects the three fundamental principles of openness, integrity and accountability, and covers:

 - i. probity and propriety

 - ii. selflessness, objectivity and honesty

 - iii. relationships